- Our Story|

 - Public Relations|

-The Virginia Commonwealth University School of Mass Communications prepares effective and skilled communicators through quality instruction, advising and student services, based on real world applications.
+The Robertson School of Media and Culture prepares effective and skilled communicators through quality instruction, advising and student services, based on real world applications.
 Through research, professional service and scholarship in applied communications, the School advances the knowledge and practice of a multi-disciplinary and evolving media environment.
 The School values truth, ethics, creativity, innovation, collaboration, cultural diversity, shared governance and community engagement.

 Approved by the School’s faculty, February, 2011.
 This statement applies to both our undergraduate and graduate programs.